+44 (0)1928 620 099 SPB@flowflex.com

 Cold water tank in the loft, hot water cylinder below.
 The most common system in older UK homes.

-SP2B — fit on the hot main feed, after the vent pipe
+SP2B — fit on the main hot feed, after the vent pipe

 One pump in the right position boosts every hot outlet in the house.
 80% of whole-house gravity installations need only one pump.